rust-lang/book/second-edition/src/appendix-03-derivable-traits.md

 `Option<Ordering>` that may be `None` if comparing the given values does not produce an ordering.
-When derived on structs, two instances of the struct are compared by comparing the value in each field in the order in which the fields appear in the struct defintion.
-When derived on enums, variants of the enum declared earlier in the enum defintion are greater than the variants listed later.
+When derived on structs, two instances of the struct are compared by comparing the value in each field in the order in which the fields appear in the struct definition.
+When derived on enums, variants of the enum declared earlier in the enum definition are greater than the variants listed later.

 An example of when `PartialOrd` is required is the `gen_range` method in the